One of the first decisions you have to make as a beginner player is what forehand grip you should use.

 - It is easier to hit high balls at shoulder height or above

-- Extremely Low Balls can be more difficult to hit with a semi western grip
+- Extremely Low Balls can be more difficult to hit with an SW

 - Has a smaller hitting zone than an eastern forehand

-The Western Forehand Grip is the most extreme grip on this list and provides players who are proficient with it a ton of top spin on their shots.
+The Western Grip is the most extreme option on this list and provides players who are proficient with it a ton of top spin on their shots.

-It can be very hard to switch to a western grip if you did not start playing tennis with it as it offers a completely different feel when compared with an eastern or semi western grip.
+It can be very hard to switch to a western if you did not start playing tennis with it as it offers a completely different feel when compared with an eastern or SW.

 - Much easier to hit high balls with good top spin

-- In the right hands, this grip can generate tremendous topspin
+- In the right hands, it can generate tremendous topspin

 - Is effective on clay courts where you need to hit higher balls

-- Low balls will be an issue with this grip, which opponents may try and take advantage of
+- Low balls will be an issue, which opponents may try and take advantage of

 - Jack Sock